ArgonDesign/alogic/doc/statements.md

 ### `return` statement

-The `return` statement can be used to end the control unit and transfer control back to the call site on the next clock cycle.
+The `return` statement can be used to end the control unit and transfer control back to the call site for the next clock cycle.
 As mentioned in the description of [FSMs](fsms.md), functions do not return automatically when they reach the end of the function body.
 Without a `return` statement, control is transferred back to the top of the function.